WBK-Robotics/pybullet_industrial/README.md

-The Pybullet_industrial package combining the world of classical robot simulations with the world of industrial processes.
+The Pybullet_industrial package combines the world of classical robot simulations with the world of industrial processes.
 The library is capable of simulating different manufacturing tools and workpieces, as well as the robot itself.
 The simulation is based on the pybullet library.
 With the help of the pybullet_industrial package you will be able to: